Alexander13632/geochem-streamlit/README.md

 ## Introduction

 Hello!

 For the past few weeks, I have been working on an App that lets you quickly build scatter plots, box plots, and TAS-diagram (classification plot) directly from Google Sheets.

-It is convenient for collaborative work: the link to the Google Sheet is always up to date, everyone can edit the data, and see the results are shown immediately in the plot.
+It is convenient for collaborative work: the link to the Google Sheet is always up to date, everyone can edit the data, and see results shown immediately in the plot.
 I have now launched open testing of the GeoQuick app for visualizing geochemical data.

-You can try it here: geochem-app-x8wt6zxsp6csnwztd9nvgz.streamlit.app/
+You can try it here: [Geochem App](geochem-app-x8wt6zxsp6csnwztd9nvgz.streamlit.app/).

 ## Features